yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/LockProviderFactory.md

----
-sidebar_position: 3
----

-# LockProvider factory
+# LockProviderFactory

+The `LockProviderFactory` class provides a flexible way to configure and switch between different lock adapters at runtime.

 ## Initial configuration

-To begin using the [`ILockProviderFactory`](https://yousif-khalil-abdulkarim.github.io/daiso-core/types/Lock.ILockProviderFactory.html), You will need to register all required adapters during initialization.
+To begin using the `ILockProviderFactory`, You will need to register all required adapters during initialization.

 ```ts
 import { LockProviderFactory } from "@daiso-tech/core/lock";